kl82slo/kl82slo.github.io/_posts/2021-06-03-0006 MicroStrategy - Web timeout.md

 ### Restart intelligence server
 #### Windows
-Start/Microstrategy Tools/Service Manager
+Start/Microstrategy Tools/Service Manager <br />
 ![Service Manager](/img/20210603_0006/Service_Manager.png)

-and restart
+and restart <br />
 ![Intelligence_Restart](/img/20210603_0006/Intelligence_Restart.png)

 to see changes you might also need to restart tomcat/IIS but it is not needed at this time.